sergiocastrovale/discodomeuprimo/README.md

 # About

-Source code for https://discodomeuprimo.lol, a comprehensive list of music artists and bands worth knowing about.
+Source code for https://discodomeuprimo.lol, a comprehensive and heavily biased list of music artists and bands worth knowing about.